willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 (on the order of a few percentage points) indicating that short clips from a video may be sufficient for action recognition.

-A similar architecture with a larger input volume was investigated in [@ji2013_3DConvolutionalNeural], instead of training the whole network, the first layers were hand initialised to obtain the following transformations: grayscale, spatial gradients in both x and y directions, and optical flow in
+A similar architecture with a larger input was investigated in [@ji2013_3DConvolutionalNeural], instead of training the whole network, the first layers were hand initialised to obtain the following transformations: grayscale, spatial gradients in both x and y directions, and optical flow in